 The stop-start pattern of this type of workout trains your body to recover quickly and adapt between high-intensity bursts.
 Varying the intensity of effort exercises the heart muscle, providing a cardiovascular workout, improving aerobic and anaerobic capacity and permitting the person to exercise for longer and more intense levels.

-There is, of course, the additional bonus of helping torch fat – quickly.
+And let’s not forget the additional bonus of helping torch fat – quickly.
 Plus you’ll keep burning calories for hours after your workout.
-This is confirmed in a recent report published in The Journal of Obesity, which found that high-intensity intermittent exercise induces far greater fat loss than steady exercise.
+This is confirmed in a report published in The Journal of Obesity, which found that high-intensity intermittent exercise induces far greater fat loss than steady exercise.

 This is because muscle carbohydrate reserves, glycogen, are seriously depleted with bursts of high intensity activity.
 Carbohydrates are used as the main source for fuel.
 Once the glycogen reserves have been exhausted replacement is necessary through the fuel source fat.